 When you’re packing for DelFest don’t forget to grab some non-perishable food items for the Del’s Army Food Drive.
 Beginning in 2011, Del’s Army has collected more than two and half tons of food at DelFest from their table at the entrance to the Music Meadow.
 They’ll be open at 2pm Thursday and 10am Friday through Sunday to receive food donations or contributions for the Western Maryland Food Bank.
-If you’re lucky they may still have some of their legendary limited edition PAA 1344 charity swag for sale.
 Please join them in doing good works through music at DelFest.